Skilled Wrongful Death Lawyers Serving Clients in San Jose, CA

 Our firm has time, cutting-edge resources, expertise, and legal community connections on our side.
 Many of our wrongful death attorneys have worked in San Jose for so long they know the judges who preside over death claims and how they run their courtrooms.
 Since 1959, we’ve secured numerous six and seven figure settlements and verdicts on our clients’ behalves.

 In wrongful death claims, we offer compassionate support to the families we serve while delivering unflinching and compelling cases to opposing counsel.
-Our San Jose wrongful death lawyers have worked with surviving families to secure:
+Our San Jose wrongful death lawyer has worked with surviving families to secure:

 - A $3.3 million settlement in a fatal airline crash